johnisom/leetcode-exercises/john/non-leetcode/p2p_git.md

 ## Problems to Solve ##

 - Git servers on everyone’s machine
-  - Or a process that polls for changes every 5 seconds, from a centralized repository
+  - Uses git:// server for read-only
 - Auto-push small incremental changes
   - Process listens for changes to files